k2-fsa/ZipVoice/README.md

 > **Note:** If you want to manually assign multiple pinyins, enclose each pinyin with `<>`, e.g., `这把<jian4><chang2><san1>十公分`

+#### 3.7 Remove long silences from the generated speech

+Model will automatically determine the positions and lengths of silences in the generated speech.
+It occasionally has long silence in the middle of the speech.
+If you don't want this, you can pass `--remove-long-sil` to remove long silences in the middle of the generated speech (edge silences will be removed by default).

 ## Train Your Own Model

 See the [egs](egs) directory for training, fine-tuning and evaluation examples.

+## C++ Deployment

+Check [sherpa-onnx](https://github.com/k2-fsa/sherpa-onnx/pull/2487#issuecomment-3227884498) for the C++ deployment solution on CPU.

 ## Discussion & Communication